grtlinux/git-imsi/README.md

 ```

-# find files in Github
+# Find files in Github
 - Select any repository
 - Press [t]